FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-10-03-token-authentication-with-claims-and-asp-net-webapi.md

 ![Token Authentication with Claims and ASP.NET WebAPI](https://cdn.offering.solutions/img/articles/wp-content/uploads/2015/10/41.jpg)

-Note that we added the "Authorization".Header with the "Bearer" and the token we just received.
+Note that we added the "Authorization".Header with the "Bearer" and the token we received.
 We can send it and receive the protected resource.

 Thats it :)

-You can also check the roles you added in the claims by just mentioning the roles in your Autorize-Attribute:
+You can also check the roles you added in the claims by mentioning the roles in your Autorize-Attribute:

 ```csharp
 [Authorize(Roles = "user")]